 How will my gains from stocks and mutual funds be taxed?

 We’re all on the lookout for ways to make our money work for us, and investing in stocks and mutual funds is a popular choice.
-As we chase after capital appreciation, understanding the tax implications becomes key to smart planning and predicting our actual profits.
+And, as we chase the capital appreciation, understanding the tax implications becomes key to smart planning and predicting our actual profits.

 So, when you dive into stocks or mutual funds, you’re in for two types of earnings – dividends and the gains from selling your assets.
 The taxation for both of these will be different.